vuejs/apollo/packages/docs/data/queries.md

 </template>
 ```

-For comprehensive error handling including partial data, see [Error Handling](/data/error-handling).
+For comprehensive error handling (error policies, partial data, classifying error types), see [Error Handling](/data/error-handling).

-## Fetch Policies
+## Fetch policies

-Control how the query interacts with the cache using `fetchPolicy`:
+`fetchPolicy` controls how the query interacts with the cache:

 ```ts twoslash
 import { TypedDocumentNode } from '@apollo/client'